 He’s learning to use the back pedal brake and hand brake.
 One of the [probably not] surprising things is just how much faster they can go on a pedal bike.
 Where I’d be fast walking or jogging after the strider, sometimes now I’m in a full out sprint along side him.
 So we’ve definitely had to talk a lot more about safety and cars.
 Our neighborhood is pretty slow, but still the most nerve wracking is probably driveways and people backing out without looking.
 So we have to be really on top of that.

 So now on our street we have a little Woom Bike gang, with 2 other little ones his age out on their Woom 2s.
 Pretty adorable.
 We’re loving this bike so much that we’ll definitely be upgrading to the Woom 3 when he outgrows this one.
+Next up, he’s after a bike bell and a bike basket for his Woom bike.
 I hope you’ve found this Woom 2 review useful, and if you have any questions, please let me know!